pcan/reflec-ts-examples/json-unmarshalling/README.md

 If you have a TypeScript model class that contains methods and fields and you want to *"cast"* a JSON object to that class in order to call its methods, you have to inspect your class reflection data in order to apply the right prototype to nested objects.

+## Example application

+This kind of unmarshalling is essential if you want to use the [Active record pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html) for example.

+## Documentation

 In this example we have two classes, `Teacher` and `Student`:

 ```TypeScript